LalitK-Space/Flight_Computer_Codebase/BMP388_I2C/README.md

 - Over-sampling for temperature measurement is x1 (No over-sampling)
 - ODR is 200Hz, Pre-scaler is 1 and Sampling Period is 5ms
 - IIR Filter is in Bypass mode (no filtering)
+- Temperature/Pressure data ready interrupt for INT pin and INT_STATUS is enabled

 *BMP_UserInit(...)*
 <p>This function initializes the pressure sensor with the user-defined configurations.
-Pressure and Temperature sensors are enabled and users can configure the following:
+Pressure and Temperature sensors are enabled, and Temperature/Pressure data ready interrupt for INT pin and INT_STATUS is enabled, and users can configure the following:

 - Over-sampling setting for pressure measurement
 - Over-sampling setting for temperature measurement